About Cold Nano-Fusion™ Alloy Technology

 - Over 30 important variables have been identified that are controlled to produce a range of desirable properties.

 - All conducting metals and cermets can be treated (except gray cast iron)

 - True Metallurgical Bond - With NanoFusion, the molecules of the two metals actually intermingle and combine together.
 This is in contrast to the coating processes (e.g. flame spray or chrome plating) which sit on top of the base metal and adhere to it but do not become molecularly mixed (see photo top right).

 - Engineering "special effects" - Over 30 different variables are manipulated to promote different types of grain growth and physical surface effects.
-It was the characterization of these complex interactions over the years of research that led to the discovery of how to engineer these effects to solve special problems.
+It was the characterization of these complex interactions, over years of research, that led to the development of our technology for controlling these effects to solve special metallurgical problems.

 - Gray cast iron - Gray cast iron cannot be treated (note: ductile cast iron can be treated).